 In Belgium, Infrabel's ETCS Masterplan which aims at equipping the entire Belgian network with ETCS by 2022, will globally improve the safety compared to the existing control systems.
 Similarly, all rolling stock running in Belgium will be directed to be fitted with ETCS.
-It is very likely that ETCS will become mandatory from 2025 onwards, in addition to the TSI-CSS which dictates that all equipment bought after 1st January 2012 shall be equipped with ETCS.
+It is very likely that ETCS will become the only allowed system from 2025 onwards, on almost the entirety of the network, in addition to the TSI-CCS which dictates that all equipment bought after 1st January 2012, or put into service after the 1st of January 2015, shall be equipped with ETCS.